 6) Leave the triangle

-So, if you are the victim of triangulation at the hands of a narcissist, it’s unlikely to expect this behaviour to change.
+So, if you are the victim of triangulation at the hands of a narcissist, it’s unlikely to expect this behavior to change.
 Leaving the triangle – which is to say, cutting contact with the narcissist – is something you should consider.